 There are a few dishes everyone should have in their arsenal, foodie or not.
 Risotto is not only one of them, but it might actually be the most important one.

-Second part – the actual cooking process.
+The first step to making a rgeat risotto is in the cooking process.
 After frying the shallots, garlic and mushrooms in butter and mixing in the rice, you will start adding in liquids.
 First comes the wine, which you want to cook off quite quickly on high heat.
 Then comes the mushroom stock.
-And this is also where the patience part really comes in.
-You will want to add this stock slowly, a few deciliters or about a cup, to start and then let this absorb on low-medium heat while stirring continuously.
-Once absorbed, add another deciliter or half a cup of stock, and repeat.
+For this, you want to lower the heat to medium-low so that you keep your risotto at a slow simmer.
+Stir once, and then leave it until done.

-After 16-18 minutes you’ll have added about 7-8 deciliters (3+ cups) of stock and the risotto will be cooked almost through.
+The second important step is taking it off the heat at the right time.
+After 16-18 minutes the risotto will be cooked almost through.
 Now – and this is important! – DO NOT let the risotto cook through.
 It’s finished when you try it and you’re like “weeeell, ALMOST there”.
 Nope, you’re not almost there.
 You’re THERE!
 Take it off the heat immediately.
 The rice should still have an al dente core, if not it’s overcooked.
 You can still eat it and it’s still tasty, but risotto rice porridge just isn’t the same as risotto.

 For the best & most Piedmontese result, use an Arneis white wine.
 It’s so deliciously complex and adds terrific body to the risotto.
 Unfortunately, the Arneis isn’t the most readily available white wine outside of Piedmont, and if you can’t get ahold of it another dry, full-flavored white wine will also do the job.
 I do suggest going with a nicer variety, something you’d really enjoy drinking as well, as the quality of the wine makes a really noticeable difference to this kind of dishes.